Combinatorial optimization

 Gate-Based simulation - QAOA

-Analog simulation - Quantum Annealing (QA)
+Analog simulation - AQO

 Since using all the three quantum computation paradigmes above leads to solving the same general task, the NP-hard problems representations were abstracted to allow a seamless shift in generating such gate-based, analog or annealing problems - the so-called NP-hard problems generators.